 - Include training, supervision, support, recognition and evaluation by faculty and agency partners.

 - Include a mechanism for participants to provide feedback on the service-learning experience.

 - Provide for evaluation procedures to assess the impact of the Program.

-For more information about enrolling in service-learning courses at Montclair State, contact the Service-Learning Director, Bryan Murdock, at 973-655-6831 or firstname.lastname@example.org.
+For more information about enrolling in service-learning courses at Montclair State, contact the Center for Community Engagement Director, Bryan Murdock, at 973-655-6831 or firstname.lastname@example.org.